SAP-samples/teched2024-DT180/README.md

 ## Overview

-This session introduces attendees to the SAP Integration Suite part of the demand planning integration between SAP S/4HANA Cloud Public Edition and SAP Iitegrated Business Planning for Supply Chain (SAP IBP).
+This session introduces attendees to the SAP Integration Suite part of the demand planning integration between SAP S/4HANA Cloud Public Edition and SAP Integrated Business Planning for Supply Chain (SAP IBP).
 The SAP IBP solution holds a breadth of ERP information that is critical for many supply chain planning scenarios.
 SAP S/4HANA Cloud Public Edition stands as a system of record and is important for planning data in SAP IBP.
 As a result, the need for integrating SAP IBP with SAP S/4HANA is critical for customers.
 Learn how to setup, configure and run this integration in SAP Integration Suite using interfaces in SAP IBP to exchange volumes of data with SAP S/4HANA Cloud Public Edition.

 ## Requirements